globaldev/standards/security.md

 Each year, OWASP collate a list of the [top 10 of the most critical risks facing organisations][top10].
 It focusses on application security, and gives details on both checking for vulnerabilities, as well as mitigation strategies.
-The list is updated anually based on changing technology and prevalence of attacks, and is organised based on this as well as risk factor.
+The list is updated annually based on changing technology and prevalence of attacks, and is organised based on this as well as risk factor.

 OWASP also produce a series of [cheat sheets][cheat] which cover security best